DiceDB/dice/docs/src/content/docs/commands/LATENCY.md

 - `GRAPH`: Generates and returns a visual representation of the latency data for a specified event.
 - `DOCTOR`: Analyzes the latency data and provides a human-readable report with potential causes and suggestions for mitigation.

-## Error Handling
+## Errors

-Errors may be raised in the following scenarios:

-- `Invalid Subcommand`: If an unrecognized subcommand is provided, DiceDB will return an error.
+- `Invalid Subcommand`:

   - Error Message: `ERR unknown subcommand 'subcommand'`

-- `Missing Arguments`: If required arguments for a subcommand are missing, DiceDB will return an error.
+  - If an unrecognized subcommand is provided, DiceDB will return an error.

+- `Missing Arguments`:

   - Error Message: `ERR wrong number of arguments for 'latency subcommand' command`

-- `Invalid Event Name`: If an invalid event name is provided for subcommands like `HISTORY`, `RESET`, or `GRAPH`, DiceDB will return an error.
+  - If required arguments for a subcommand are missing, DiceDB will return an error.

+- `Invalid Event Name`:

   - Error Message: `ERR no such event 'event_name'`
+  - If an invalid event name is provided for subcommands like `HISTORY`, `RESET`, or `GRAPH`, DiceDB will return an error.

 ## Example Usage